nimshafernando/Nimi-Turtle-Conservation-Website/README.md

 ### **Installation**

-1.  bashCopy codegit clone https://github.com/nimshafernando/Nimi-Turtle-Conservation-Website.gitcd Nimi-Turtle-Conservation-Website
+1.  bashCopy codegit clone https://github.com/nimshafernando/Nimi-Turtle-Conservation-Website - gitcd Nimi-Turtle-Conservation-Website

 2. Open the index.html file in your browser to view the website.